SankalpBahad/Classification-and-Regression-with-Neural-Networks/README.md

-## Exploring Classification and Regression with Neural Networks
+## Classification and Regression with Neural Networks

 This repository contains the code and analysis for an assignment exploring the application of different neural network architectures for classification and regression problems.